emildekeyser/distributed-applications/exercises/03-higher-order-functions/02-goodbye-loops/16-piping-3/assignment.md

 2500
 ```

-Looking for the most negative transaction yields the fifth transaction of `-700`.
+Looking for the most negative transaction yields the fifth transaction, i.e., `-700`.
 It has index `4`, which
-therefore is the value that should be returned by `largest_expense_index`.
+is therefore the value that should be returned by `largest_expense_index`.